openpaymentseurope/docs/docs/list_accounts.md

 sidebar_label: List accounts
 ---

 This guide show how to list accounts for a user.
-It assumes that you have previously created a consent that the user has authorised.
-See the [Create consent](getstarted) guide on how to implement this.
+It assumes that you have previously created a Consent that the user has authorised.
+See the [Create Consent](create_consent) guide on how to implement this.

 ### Variables and constants used in the guide